Undated (1737) Higley Copper

 A large broad axe is in the center of the coin with text surrounding.
-The blade of the axe is towards the left of the coin and it touches the outer circular border.
-There is no date on the coin.
+The blade of the axe is touches the outer circular border of the coin.
+This variety is found without a date.

-The example to the left was sold by Stack's Bowers Galleries in the Sydney F. Martin Collection, Part I, where it realized $52,800.
+The example to the left was sold by Stack's Bowers Galleries in the March 2017 Baltimore Auction, where it realized $21,150.